continuedev/continue-codespaces-demo/README.md

 # Welcome to the Continue Codespaces Demo!

-Try asking for an edit to this README to see how Continue edits code directly in your editor.

-You can also check out these recipes for tasks that are common to many software developers.
+To test a few common recipes, open `calculator.py` and try the following:

+- `/comment` to write comments for the class
-- /pytest to write Pytest unit tests for the current file
+- `/pytest` to write Pytest unit tests in a separate file
--
+- Ask in natural language for a new method
+- Try whatever you want, see how far you can push Continue :)

+If you want to try a more complex recipe, type `/dlt` to create a [dlt data pipeline](https://dlthub.com/docs/intro).